 Commercial and institutional parking lots have no guidelines and protocols.
 While the Smart About Salt® Council has done extensive research on winter salt application and has implemented a best management practices protocol - including training and a certification program - it's a voluntary program.

 Maybe it's all in our heads?In the absence of clear guidelines, fear of litigation is understandable.
 But the reality is we don't know if that fear is warranted.
-At present, there are no studies that have examined how many lawsuits have been filed and what the outcomes have been.
+At present, there are no studies (that we're aware of) that have examined how many lawsuits have been filed and what the outcomes have been.

 What We're DoingContinued monitoring